hackclub/hackclub/workshops/login_auth/README.md

   }
 });
 ```
-As you created two divisions in the HTML file, so you need to display division with ID `login_div` at the login page and a division with ID `user_div` after the login page or when the user is signed-in.
+As you created two divisions in the HTML file, you need to display a division with ID `login_div` at the login page and a division with ID `user_div` after the login page or when the user is signed-in.

-So in the above code, you need to do make some changes
+So in the above code, some changes have to be made.

 Add below two lines of code in the `if` condition of the above code.